-Depending on how much you pay, this policy may build cash value, which you can borrow from at any time to use for retirement costs or other expenses.
+This policy has the potential to build cash value, which you can borrow from at any time to use for retirement costs or other expenses.

 To apply and find out more information, you have to contact an agent.

-This is a permanent life insurance policy with a cash-value component that lets you invest in accounts of assets such as stocks and bonds.
-This means premium payments are flexible, so you can choose how much and when you pay.
+This is a permanent life insurance policy with a cash-value component that lets you invest in stocks and bonds.
+Premium payments are flexible, so you can choose how much and when you pay.
 You also have the choice of a level, or fixed, death benefit or one that builds interest.
 You can also borrow from the account.

 The CareChoice One product is a single-premium whole life insurance policy that comes with a long term care insurance rider, which is money taken from the death benefit to help pay for medical care, nursing home or hospital costs, and other expenses.